-- receipt of feedback from regulatory authorities that requires us to modify the design of our clinical trials; - negative or inconclusive clinical trial results that may require us to conduct additional clinical trials or abandon certain drug development programs; - the number of patients required for clinical trials being larger than anticipated, enrollment in these clinical trials being slower than anticipated or participants dropping out of these clinical trials at a higher rate than anticipated; - third-party contractors failing to comply with regulatory requirements or meet their contractual obligations to us in a timely manner, or at all; - the suspension or termination of our clinical trials for various reasons, including non-compliance with regulatory requirements, a finding that our product candidates have undesirable side effects or other unexpected characteristics or risks; - the cost of clinical trials of our product candidates being greater than anticipated; - the supply or quality of our product candidates or other materials necessary to conduct clinical trials of our product candidates being insufficient or inadequate; and - regulators revising the requirements for approving our product candidates.
+- receipt of feedback from regulatory authorities that requires us to modify the design of our clinical trials; - negative or inconclusive clinical trial results that may require us to conduct additional clinical trials or abandon certain drug development programs; - the number of patients required for clinical trials being larger than anticipated, enrollment in these clinical trials being slower than anticipated or participants dropping out of these clinical trials at a higher rate than anticipated; - third-party contractors failing to comply with regulatory requirements or meet their contractual obligations to us in a timely manner, or at all: - the suspension or termination of our clinical trials for various reasons, including non-compliance with regulatory requirements, a finding that our product candidates have undesirable side effects or other unexpected characteristics or risks; - the cost of clinical trials of our product candidates being greater than anticipated;

-If we are required to conduct additional clinical trials or other testing of our product candidates beyond those that we currently contemplate, if we are unable to successfully complete clinical trials of our product candidates or other testing, if the results of these trials or tests are not positive or are only modestly positive or if there are safety concerns, we may incur unplanned costs, be delayed in obtaining marketing approval, if at all, receive more limited or restrictive marketing approval, be subject to additional post-marketing testing requirements or have the drug removed from the market after obtaining marketing approval.
+- the supply or quality of our product candidates or other materials necessary to conduct clinical trials of our product candidates being insufficient or inadequate; and - regulators revising the requirements for approving our product candidates.

+If any of these events occur, we may incur unplanned costs, be delayed in obtaining marketing approval, if at all, receive more limited or restrictive marketing approval, be subject to additional post-marketing testing requirements or have the drug removed from the market after obtaining marketing approval.